What is the Micro-Loan Programme (MLP)?

 It is common knowledge that banks make money in many different ways, and one of them is through the fees that they charge their customers.
 Thus, it is essential that you are crystal clear on the fine print of charges you are subjected to when you apply for your bank loan.

-For instance, you must be certain that the bank will not charge you for non-withdrawal if you do not utilize your line-of-credit.
+For instance, you must be certain that the bank will not charge you for non-withdrawal if you do not utilise your line-of-credit.
 Your negligence to pay attention to such fine print on fees or hidden charges can spell a ridiculous excess in the money you may owe the bank.

 Maintain A Stellar Credit Rating

-Since your startup lacks credit history, it is your personal credit rating as a business owner that will be scrutinized by banks before sanctioning a bank loan.
+Since your startup lacks credit history, it is your personal credit rating as a business owner that will be scrutinised by banks before sanctioning a bank loan.
 In fact, the smaller the size of your business, the more intensely you will be evaluated on your experience, knowledge and overall character.
-Pumping in some of your own cash into your startup can also help to increase the likelihood of securing a bank loan.
+Pumping some of your own cash into your startup can also help to increase the likelihood of securing a bank loan.

-Additionally, banks may also require you to put up a guarantee to protect from a default of the bank loan in event that your business fails.
-Mr Ong Siew Kim, the senior general manager of DP Credit Bureau of Singapore justifies this by saying, “When companies start out, they have no track record and they have few assets for banks to lend against.
+Mr Ong Siew Kim, the senior general manager of DP Credit Bureau of Singapore, justifies this by saying, “When companies start out, they have no track record and they have few assets for banks to lend against.
 So the owners and directors need to put up their own credit standing as a means of assuring the bank that the debt will be repaid”.

 Identify Your Company’s Future Needs

-You cannot afford to be myopic on the needs of your company in the future when applying for a bank loan.
-Banking needs you may not need for your startup now may become vital as your business leaps onto dynamic growth.
 Similarly, you may be content with just online banking services now, but not when your business needs a more interpersonal approach from a relationship manager in the future.
 One way to avoid such problems in the future is to identify your company’s needs, and then select the banks that provide the best service to match those needs at the lowest costs.

 Which Bank Do I Choose?

-Should you go for a small local bank, or a large multi-national bank?
-The answer to this question is very variable because while smaller banks are more likely to approve your loan, the larger banks offer more attractive interest rates.
-In order to help you decide, check out infographic below on the differences between opening corporate accounts from various banks in Singapore.
+Should you go for a small local bank or a large multi-national bank?
+The answer to this question is variable because while smaller banks are more likely to approve your loan, the larger banks offer more attractive interest rates.
+In order to help you decide, check out the infographic below on the differences between opening corporate accounts from various banks in Singapore.
 Do note that the infographic also includes banks that are not subject to the MLP.

 Learn more about starting your own business with Rikvin now!